Disclaimer: I do not own Naruto. If I did then it would have gone something...like...THIS!

 "Nice of you to come to us and save us the trouble.
 You actually have a brain after all.
 Or do you?
 It was really fucking stupid how you dissed the Uchiha in class.
 Are you jealous because he's from Konoha's strongest clan while you're a clanless loser?"

-Naruto smirks as well, but his smirk is greatly enhanced by his dark vulpine features.
+Naruto's smirks is greatly enhanced by his dark vulpine features.

 "What're you, Sasuke's cheerleader?
 You have big dreams of being his manservant some day?
 Or his bitch?"